how-to-open-science/knowledge-base/docs/publication/preprint-motivation.md

+title: Motivation

+# What is a preprint, and why should I publish one?

 According to Wikipedia, a [preprint](https://en.wikipedia.org/wiki/Preprint) is

 > **[...] a version of a scholarly or scientific paper that precedes publication in a peer-reviewed scholarly or scientific journal.** The preprint may be available, often as a non-typeset version available free, before and/or after a paper is published in a journal.